 Like I said, it’s a bad question.

-Yes, because you can answer it.
-But you have to agree that what you really want is stability growth and prosperity.
+In order to answer that question, we’d have to agree that what we really want is stability growth and prosperity.
 And not war, death destruction and a happy ending catastrophe.
-Those all look great in the rear view mirror on a resume.
+Those look great in the rear view mirror on a resume.
 But we’d all agree, none of us are really interested in signing up for that, if we can help. it.

-With all that in mind, I went ahead and build an algorithm based on key statistical date collected on things like economic growth, territorial expansion, enduring constitutional legislation, impacts of war and other clearly measurable and consistently tracked outcomes.
+With all that in mind, I built an algorithm based on key statistical data collected on things like economic growth, territorial expansion, enduring constitutional legislation, impacts of war and other clearly measurable and consistently tracked outcomes.

 The table below illustrates the results and a comparison of the aggregate rankings of historical scholar surveys over the last fifty years or so.
 Here’s what we saw: